 The Group operates in the Gulf region.
 For management purposes, the Group is organised into business units based on their products and services.
 In determining business units, joint ventures of the Group are treated as if they are proportionately consolidated within the financial statements.
-The Group has three reportable segments as follows:
+The Group has three reportable nagement of the Group monitors the operating results of its business units separately for the purpose of naking decisions about resource allocation and performance assessment.
+Segment performance is evaluated ased on operating profit or loss, which in certain respects, as explained in the table below, is measured ifferently from operating profit or loss in the consolidated financial statements.

-- The petrochemical segments, which produces and sells ethylene, polyethylene, MTBE, methanol and other petrochemical products. - The fertilizer segment, which produces and sells urea, ammonia and other by-products. - The steel segment, which produces and sells steel pellets, bars, billets and others.
+- The petrochemical segments, which produces and sells ethylene, polyethylene, MTBE, methanol and other petrochemical products. - The fertilizer segment, which produces and sells urea, ammonia and other by-products.
+The steel segment, which produces and sells steel pellets, bars, billets and others